 If you already have a high fiber diet, your constipation could have another cause.
 Maybe you're eating too much dairy or too many fatty, high-sugar foods.
 Certain medications like antidepressants can also aggravate constipation.
 A lack of exercise stops you up, too, so it's important to always have some form of physical activity in your schedule.

 In cases of rectal cancer, the cancer takes up space inside the rectum.
 It's hard, and the feces have to push past it to come out.
-Since your rectum is quite literally thinner, the poo comes out in a long string.
+Since your rectum is partially blocked, the poo comes out in a long string.
 If this is happening for more than a couple days, get a colonoscopy to figure out what's up.

 If your poop has a sickly green tint, it may be full of bile.
 This means food is passing through your large intestine too quickly.
 The bile won't have time to break down, and it will tint your stool.
-If this is happening, you're also missing out on absorbing key nutrients from those foods – which is a major problem – and you may currently be having diarrhea (feel better soon!).
+If this is happening, you're also missing out on absorbing key nutrients from those foods – which is a major problem – and you may currently be having diarrhea.